icazzaniga/MDIntrinsicDimension/README.md

 # MDIntrinsicDimension

-MDIntriniscDimension is a Python package for the estimatation of  the intrinsic dimension (ID) of high-dimensional data from, protein molecular dynamics, helping you reduce data to a lower-dimensional manifold while preserving essential information.
+MDIntriniscDimension is a Python package for the estimatation of  the intrinsic dimension (ID) of high-dimensional data from protein molecular dynamics, helping you reduce data to a lower-dimensional manifold while preserving essential information.

 It includes three functions and as many analysis modes: